Louis Caldera: Other positions

 He went on to serve as Vice Chancellor for University Advancement in the California State University System, the largest four-year university system in the country.

 Caldera became the 18th president of the University of New Mexico (UNM) in August 2003, and left that position in January 2006.
 Caldera's selection was controversial, considering there was a lack of faculty approval prior to his official selection.
 The UNM General Faculty took a vote on the appointment of Caldera, and 78% voted against his appointment.
 Many students pointed out that he did not have a PhD, and would be in a position of overseeing PhD candidates.
-Still others chose to point out that Caldera had more than a few conflicts of interest as a former Secretary of the Army, and as a member of several corporate boards.
+Still, others chose to point out that Caldera had more than a few conflicts of interest as a former Secretary of the Army and as a member of several corporate boards.

-Caldera's contract with the University granted him appointment as a tenured member of the University of New Mexico School of Law faculty, despite never having taught a law school course prior to his appointment.
+Caldera's contract with the University granted him an appointment as a tenured member of the University of New Mexico School of Law faculty, despite never having taught a law school course prior to his appointment.

 Caldera served on the board of directors of IndyMac Bank from 2002 until its failure, and subsequent seizure by the government, in July 2008.

 Caldera served on the board of directors for Southwest Airlines until he submitted his resignation, effective January 15, 2009, in connection with his selection to serve as director of the White House Military Office.

 In June 2010 Caldera was appointed to the role of Vice President of Programs for the Jack Kent Cooke Foundation, a non-profit organization that has awarded 1,200 scholarships totaling more than $60 million to high-achieving low-income students, and has given more than $46 million in grants to nonprofit organizations that have similar missions.
 Caldera left the Cooke Foundation in March 2012.

 Caldera is now President of "Caldera Associates", where he "provide(s) consulting services to for-profit and non-profit clients in the national security, education, philanthropic and human services delivery sectors".

 Louis Caldera is a Distinguished Adjunct Professor of Law and a Senior Affiliate in the Program on Law and Government at American University Washington College of Law (WCL).
 Prior to joining WCL, Caldera taught courses in Legislation and Legislative Process, Election Law/Law of Democracy, State and Local Advocacy, and Corporate Governance at Loyola Law School, The University of New Mexico, and The George Washington University.